heyjoakim/devops-21/weeklyLog.md

 ```

-{
-err

-crypto/bcrypt: hashedPassword is not the hash of the given password
+{ err crypto/bcrypt: hashedPassword is not the hash of the given password

-level

-error
+  level error

-time

-2021-04-04T13:30:58Z
+  time 2021-04-04T13:30:58Z
 }
 ```

 This looks rather strange.
-The errors occurs in conjunction with a information-level log regarding log-in.
+The errors occurs in conjunction with a error-level log regarding log-in.
 Therefore I assume that this hashing error occurs in connection with login.

 Now, I'll attempt to recreate the error in production.
 For doing this, I create a user with the following credentials: